 By: Alcami Apr 10, 2019 3:55:00 PM

-The biologics market represents the leading edge of novel therapeutics and is the fastest growing cross-section of the pharmaceutical industry—by some accounts, increasing as much as eight percent annually, or twice the growth rate of small molecule therapeutics.
+The biologics market represents the leading edge of novel therapeutics and is the fastest-growing cross-section of the pharmaceutical industry—by some accounts, increasing as much as eight percent annually, or twice the growth rate of small molecule therapeutics.
 With advancements in DNA technology and increasing investments in personalized medicine, the sky is the limit for the biologics industry.
-This Q&A with biologics expert, Cheryl Johnson, will address the most common questions asked about this rapidly growing therapeutic field.

 - How is biologics development different from traditional, small molecule drug products?

 The most significant differentiator between biologics and small molecules is the way they are made.
 Small molecules are manufactured using synthetic chemistry techniques and are generally easier to characterize, purify, and control.
 Biologics, however, are often produced using recombinant DNA technologies and living cell cultures.
 As a result, these complex molecules are highly sensitive to environmental changes, susceptible to changing impurity profiles, and can provide inconsistent yield, resulting in increased development costs.

 - What key preformulation studies should be performed during early phase development?